acgetchell/blog/content/posts/2016-08-11-public-identity.md

 don't want to someone to spoof emails.
 Time for [DKIM][9], [SPF][10], and [DMARC][11].

-ProtonMail has a fantastic guide to setting up [Anti-spoofing for Custom Domains][8].
-Again, I'll wait while you read it.
+ProtonMail provides guides for setting up anti-spoofing for custom domains, including configuring DKIM, SPF, and DMARC records.

 Whew!
 That was a long detour, but we finally have a secure email address to use for [Keybase][1].